Understanding gout medication

 Corticosteroids can be taken by mouth or injected into the affected joint to reduce pain and swelling.

-Colchicine can be used if NSAIDs or corticosteroids do not work.
+Colchicine can be used as an alternative to NSAIDs or corticosteroids.
 It reduces pain and swelling.
 However, it must be taken within the first 12 hours of an attack and may cause diarrhoea.

 Allopurinol is used to prevent future attacks of gout by reducing the production of uric acid in the body.
 It can take several months before you notice its effect.
 It can make you drowsy.